iMicknl/powerbi-botframework-chat-transcripts/README.md

 ## How to contribute to the development

-This project is based on [PowerBI Visual Tools (pbiviz)](https://github.com/microsoft/PowerBI-visuals-tools#powerbi-visual-tools-pbiviz).
+This project is based on [PowerBI Visual Tools (pbiviz)](https://github.com/microsoft/PowerBI-visuals-tools#powerbi-visual-tools-pbiviz) and includes a devcontainer and VSCode configuration to get started with development easily.

 ### Contribute to the localisation